AkBKukU/docker-scripts/mastodon/README.md

 work under docker rootless!
 Nextcloud wraps other images inside their own versions of them and re-release them, which means you could actually use a Nextcloud release of ES on its own, so I did.
 AND IT WORKED!
 The provided compose file has it set up already.
-Just set a password for the `elastic` user.
-But you will need to activate it after setting up Mastodon.
+Make sure to set a password for the `elastic` user.
+I also had to change the permissions of the esdata volume folder.
+After that you will need to activate it after setting up Mastodon.

 To get Mastodon to set up the ES database, run the following command from the `app/www` folder: